AlexGitH/auction/README.md

 Make sure you have JEST config file in `./src/test/setup.ts` with your helpers and wrappers.

-### TEST
+### Common library dependencies note

-Next packages should be in devDependency section to avoid errors after docker image creation
+Next packages should be in `devDependency` section to avoid errors after docker image creation

 ```json
     "@types/cookie-session": "2.0.44",